siran/writing/books/The Theory of (Re)Cognition/The Theory of (Re)Cognition - 002 Recognition as Resonance.md

 This is one reason repeated exposure deepens knowability.
 It is not only that the system "stores more data."
 It becomes better tuned to what should count as the return of the same pattern.

+## Cognition as Recognition of Organization

+Recognition does not stop at objects or events "out there."

+A loop can also recognize better and worse ways of organizing its own current patterns.

+That is where cognition enters the picture.

+Cognition is not something added on top of recognition.
+It is recognition acting on organization itself.
+A loop does not only recognize objects or events.
+It also recognizes more or less apt ways of organizing its own current patterns, sometimes from its own unfolding, sometimes by incorporating patterns offered by other loops, situations, or nature.

+This is important because it keeps the word "(re)cognition" honest.

+- recognition is the patterned match;
+- cognition is the uptake and reuse of better organization;
+- re-cognition is the return of pattern into a loop already capable of being changed by it.

+So the deeper thesis of this chapter is not only that resonance helps explain recognition.
+It is that cognition itself may be understood as recognition of organization.

 ## The Body as a Multi-Scale Recognizing Assembly